-All poetry and fiction writing workshops meet for two hours per week, and are worth 30 credits.
+All writing workshops meet for two to three hours per week, and are worth 30 credits.
 You will also be offered three individual half-hour tutorials per semester to discuss the progress of your writing.
 Each workshop is assessed by a portfolio of poetry or fiction.

-Seminars also meet for two hours per week and are also worth 30 credits.
+Seminars meet for three hours per week and are also worth 30 credits.
 They will usually be assessed by one 6,000-word essay or the equivalent.